home-assistant/home-assistant.io/source/_integrations/color_extractor.markdown

   - '@GenericStudent'
 ---

-The `color_extractor` integration will extract the predominant color from a given image and apply that color to a target light.
+When provided with a single `entity_id`, the `color_extractor` integration will extract the predominant color from a given image and apply that color to a target light.
+When provided with a list of `entity_id`s, `color_extractor` will extract a palette of colors from the given image, and apply each color to a given light.
 Useful as part of an automation.

 ## Configuration